sarah-walker-pcem/arculator/Readme-LINUX.txt

-Arculator v2.1 Linux supplement
+Arculator v2.2 Linux supplement

 You will need the following libraries :

 SDL2
 wxWidgets 3.x
-OpenAL
+Zlib

 and their dependencies.
 ALSA is also needed to build podules.